DominicGBauer/system-design-dashboard/docs/node-version.md

-# Joox Lite Moments Mod React Application :: Node Version <!-- omit in toc -->
+# System Design Dashboard Vue App :: Node Version <!-- omit in toc -->

 The Node version for this project is automatically managed by: